 The popularity of electric vehicles is a turning point for the auto industry.
-Thornburg has identified sustainable catalysts driving this trend as we seek investment opportunities in the EV supply chain.
+Thornburg has identified sustainable catalysts helping to drive this trend.

 - The evolution of the automotive industry is accelerating as the popularity of electric vehicles spreads.
 Through our research, we see strong indications that electric vehicles will be poised for sustained growth over the next decade.